 Alternately, you can extract the

-lavaan model syntax and wide-formatted data from the fitted model object to do your own fitting.
+lavaan model syntax and wide-formatted data from the fitted model object to do your own fitting and tweaking.

 lavaan model and apply any of